chaitu-padi/rag_mcp_framework/README.md

     params: {...}
   prompt_vars:
     ...
+  mcp:
+    enabled: true
+    fallback_to_vectordb: false
+    tools:
+      - name: oracle_query
+        datasource: oracle
+        params:
+          user: ...
+          password: ... # Can be 'PULL FROM ENV:VARNAME'
+          ...existing code...
+  query:
+    top_k: 10
 ```

 Workflows can be saved/loaded by unique workflow ID.
 All configuration can be managed via the UI or YAML.
-The UI always reflects the current config and allows editing all parameters.
+The UI always reflects the current config and allows editing all parameters. **Sensitive fields like Oracle password are never shown in the UI, but are resolved from environment variables when running the pipeline.**

 ---